wp-plugins/smooth-streaming-video-player/readme.txt

 Stable tag: trunk
 License: GPLv2

-This plugin allow you to play some Smooth Streanming videos linked to your posts blog.
+This plugin allow you to play some Smooth Streaming videos linked to your posts blog.

 == Description ==